10 Facts to Make You Want to Go to Turkey

 3. You can cross continents underground.

 Even though Istanbul may be Europe’s largest city, half of it actually extends into Asia.
 A sultan dreamed of a railway link beneath the Bosphorus Strait and Turkey opened the Marmaray metro line in 2013.

 4. Amazingly a new type of plant is discovered every ten days.

 Turkeys 10,000 plants and 80,000 species of animals help with the country’s ranking among the world’s 35 biodiversity hotspots.
 Making it a great place for animal and nature lovers, check out highlights like the native Fritillaria Imperialis.

 5. Istanbul has an exciting modern art scene.

 Istanbul Biennial is now in its 14th edition – an absolute must-see for any art lovers planning to visit Turkey.

 6. If you visit Turkey then you might find chicken in your dessert.

-The signature Ottoman treat is tavuk göğsü, or chicken breast pudding.
+The signature Ottoman treat is tavuk göğsü otherwise known as chicken breast pudding.
 It is an odd combination of tiny chicken strips, milk and sugar with cinnamon dusted across the top – we’ve heard it’s delicious...